ExposureNotification/website/content/about.md

 ---

-## Other notable privacy principles:
+## Other notable privacy principles

 It is worth noting that we stand on the shoulders of those who came beforehand.
 We found that a lot of folks were defining similar data frameworks and we were happy to see that we share a lot of ideas.
 We found the following very helpful and influential: